 Open the WEB browser, enter the "192.168.1.130" in the address bar, note that "192.168.1.130" is the defaulted IP address of switch.

-"admin" and the password is "admin".
+The dialog is appeared like picture 1 if you use Internet Explorer.
+Enter the account and passwords in the authenticated dialog, the original user name is "admin" and the password is "admin".
 Please distinguish the capital and small letter.